On this page 6

 - Not identified on the public pages reviewed.

-Typical inspection sequence: File application with all supporting documents, county reviews, permit issued if compliant, then required inspections during construction and at closeout.
+Typical sequence: File application with all supporting documents, county reviews, permit issued if compliant, then required inspections during construction and at closeout.

 Reinspection fees apply as listed in the county fee schedule.